 Meet with new advisees during NSO to select courses for Blocks Two and Three and Four.

-- First-year students need to select a ‘W” course sometime during their first year.
+- First-year students need to select a ‘W” course sometime during the first six blocks of their first year.
 The earlier the better, especially if the student was not a strong student in high school or shows hesitancy around writing.

 - Use the departmental advice page to access major/minor requirements and recommended course sequences for any major the student may be considering.
 You may also want to use the Major Checklists on the Registrar's page.